 If you didn’t start your beds in the fall, that’s okay.
 Just till the ground as early as you can and work compost into the soil.

 You’ll also need to decide if you want to plant your peas in a regular garden bed or a raised bed.
 If your soil doesn’t drain well, then it might be better to plant your peas in raised beds.

-Once you’ve made all of these decisions and preparations, you’re ready to move on.
+Once you’ve made all of these decisions and preparations, you’re ready to move on with growing peas.

 Timing is Everything

-Timing is the most critical aspect when planting peas.
+Timing is the most critical aspect when growing peas.
 Peas do best in cold and moist weather.
 If you wait too long to plant, the heat will get them and kill your harvest.

 If you plant when the soil is too moist, or the ground isn’t warm enough, then your harvest will never start.

 Check a planting schedule to know when the best time is to plant in your zone.
 You also need to check the moisture in your area.
 Peas need moisture, so you want the soil to be wet but not waterlogged.

 If the ground is too wet when planting, and it stays moist for days, it will damage your seeds.

 Also, if you see snow in the forecast, don’t panic.
 Plant the peas because a light covering of snow won’t hurt new seedlings.

 However, if you see temperatures in the forecast where it’s going to stay down in the teens for days on end, then know that you will probably have to replant.

-The ideal temperatures for peas is when the soil is above 45°F but below 70°F.
+The ideal temperature for peas is when the soil is above 45°F but below 70°F.

-As you can see, there are a lot of factors to take into consideration when deciding to plant.
+As you can see, there are a lot of factors to take into consideration when growing peas.
 Just judge it the best you can.
-Worst case scenario you’ll have to replant.
+In the worst-case scenario, you’ll have to replant.

 Plant Your Seeds